Saudi Arabia

 Economic and financial environment

-Overall, the business environment in Saudi Arabia is somewhat conducive to a dynamic private sector.
-The Crown Prince’s ā€˜Vision 2030’ strategy seeks to diversify the country’s economy and has led to a record number of economic reforms that have improved the business climate in the country.
-However, there remains nevertheless a fairly sizeable informal economy in the country, albeit no larger than other countries in the region.
+Saudi Arabia has a strong economy overall, and the country's business environment is somewhat conducive to a dynamic private sector.
+However, its dependence on oil makes it vulnerable to fluctuations in oil prices.
+The crown prince's 'Vision 2030' strategy seeks to diversify the country's economy and has led to a record number of economic reforms that have improved the business climate in the country.
+Yet despite these efforts, the global oil price drop and pandemic-related emergency measures have had a negative impact on the Saudi economy and depleted its foreign exchange reserves.

 Civil society and social protection